-Utilizing data analytics to achieve goals and drive profits
+Data analytics push achieves goals and drive profits

-We rebranded our company last year and what amazed me about the process compared to rebrands I’ve managed in the past was how data drove our decisions.
+Data analytics helped our company when we rebranded.
+What amazed me about the process compared to rebrands I’ve managed in the past was how data analytics drove our decisions.
 Although the process was a lengthy one — approximately 18 months — once the key was turned and we walked through the door to Atlas Marketing we haven’t stopped using data in the decision-making process.
 It is a new world driven by posts, likes and retweets along with a multitude of analytic points shared with us from our audiences.

 Moving beyond our inner circle of friends and family who engage with our digital messages, we find a wealth of information that provides a great picture of who we connect with.
 These active audience members tell us so much about our messaging giving us constant opportunities to review and improve.